IDAES/idaes-gtep/docs/source/modeling.rst

 **Step 2:** Define Investment Stage

-(a) We define the investment stage using the Pyomo component
+(a) We define the investment stage using a Pyomo `Block` component.
-    `Block`.
-Once defined, in this block, we include all relevant cost variables and constraints associated with generation and transmission equipment including operating, expansion,
+    This block includes all relevant cost
+    variables and constraints associated with generation and transmission equipment including operating, expansion,
     maintenance, and penalty costs.
-Additionally, it incorporates a discrete decision using the Pyomo component `Disjunction` to define the operational status of generation and transmission equipment, while considering a series of linking constraints to monitor the operational, installed, and retired states of the
+Additionally, it incorporates a discrete decision using a Pyomo.GDP `Disjunction` component to define the operational status of generation and transmission equipment, while considering a series of linking constraints to monitor the operational, installed, and retired states of the